StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

 In both industry and academia, we have numerous definitions for "structure".
 In various contexts, they are all useful.
 Let's start our inquiry by unpacking two of the prominent usages -- "formal structure" and "validating structure".

-"Formal structure" is quite familiar to us and connotes organizing our content in sequences, patterns, or recurring formats for the sake of consistency or reader impact.
+"Formal structure" is familiar to us and connotes organizing our content in sequences, patterns, or recurring formats for the sake of consistency and reader impact.
 Classical rhetoric would call "formal structure" some form of "disposition" (*dispositio*).

 My first exposure to "formal structure" was in kindergarten.
-I had been writing both the upper-case and lower-case alphabet for a year, so the hours in class scrawling my way through letters on practice sheets was tedious.
+I had been writing both the upper-case and lower-case alphabet for a year, so the hours in kindergarten class scrawling my way through letters on practice sheets was tedious.
 I decided that I should rush through each writing exercise to finish first.
-The senior of my two kindergarten teachers was unhappy with the carelessness of my work and once pulled two fourth graders (our idols) in for a look-see at a batch of our exercises.
+My kindergarten teacher was unhappy with my carelessness and once pulled two fourth graders (our idols) in for a look-see at our exercises.
 The taller of the two fourth graders remarked on my exercise, "This is really sloppy.
 Why would I read this one when so many of the others are neat!"
 Following the rules (literally) mattered.
-Thinking about how the content would be received mattered.
+Thinking about how content is received does matter.

-"Validating structure" is a different beastie, having less to do with the disposition of the perceptible content and more with its underlying markup.
+"Validating structure" is less familiar and is a different beastie.
+It has more to do with the disposition of the perceptible content than its underlying markup.
 My first exposure to "validating structure" was a negative one.
 I had just completed a long API documentation project which delivered hundreds of identically structured and formatted Microsoft Word files.
 My boss gathered several of us to meet with a consultant making the rounds through the company to talk about SGML and "structured authoring".
 In that first memorable meeting, we were informed that everything that we had been producing in Microsoft Word or Framemaker was "unstructured" content.
-We were not doing anything wrong, but none of it was really implemented in a way that made it "structured".
+We were not doing anything wrong, but none of it was implemented in a way that gave it "structured" goodness.
 For writers coming off projects that involved meticulous outlining, religiously consistent headings within API topics, and thorough editing, them's fightin' words and we, of course, did most everything in our limited spheres to impede or delay the roll-out of SGML and its notion of "structured content".

-It was then and remains today a distinction, but not a judgement.
-If the consultant had led with, "I'm here today to tell you about *hyper-epi-meta-mogrified content* and what it might mean for our future," I guarantee that we would have responded better as adults and professionals.
+If only the consultant had led with, "I'm here today to tell you about *hyper-epi-meta-mogrified content* and what it might mean for our future."
+I guarantee that we writers would have responded differently.
 No threat.
 No judgements.
-Room for partnership.
+Lots of room for discussion and partnership.

-From first grade through grad school I had been trained to produce logical and impactful writing.
-Whether I authored my content on a typewriter, cell phone, word processor, or dumb terminal, I and my colleagues shared a general sense of what constituted effectively structured content.
-That shared sense had NOTHING to do XML, schema, or validation.
-If 90% of the successful writers in an organization share a general sense of what constitutes a well-structured essay or help topic, you want to build on that collective understanding without attempting to replace it.
+From grammar through grad school, we have been trained to produce logical and impactful writing.
+Whether we authored content on a typewriter, cell phone, word processor, or dumb terminal, we shared a general sense of what constituted effectively structured content. *That* shared sense of structure had NOTHING to do XML, schema, or validation.

 "Formal structure" and "validating structure" are not exclusive, but complementary.
 Let's find out why.

 ## So what does "validating structure" mean?

-Think of validation as similar to what happens when you go for your drivers test.
+Think of validation as similar to what happens when you go for a driving test.
 Long before the test, you've read and perhaps memorized parts of the driving handbook.
 You've also had some amount of practice time behind the wheel.
-The state trooper conducting your drivers test does not care how much prep time you have invested.
-He or she just wants to determine whether your driving behaviors during the road test comply with the driving handbook.
-If the handbook states that drivers look left *and* right at a four-way stop, your looking only to the right does not comply with the handbook and you quite possibly fail the test.
+The state trooper conducting your driving test does not care how much prep time you have invested. the trooper just wants to determine whether your driving behaviors during the road test comply with the driving handbook.
+If the handbook states that drivers must look left *and* right at a four-way stop, your looking only to the right does not comply with the handbook and you quite possibly fail the test.
 If your driving is in strict compliance with the handbook, you pass.
-Whether you take the road test once or a dozen times, your performance in each instance of the road test will be evaluated by a trained trooper against that same drivers handbook.
-The three components in this example are the rules (driving handbook), the drive (road test), and the evaluator (state trooper).
+Whether you take the road test once or a dozen times, your performance in each instance of the road test will be evaluated by a trained trooper against that same driving handbook.
+The three components in this example are the rules (driving handbook), the test instance (road test), and the evaluator (state trooper).

 Shifting gears to content development and validation, we see these same three components.

 * A set of rules -- a schema, database table design, or document type definition (DTD)
-* A document to be evaluated -- topic, map, database table, or JSON message
+* A document instance to be evaluated -- topic, map, database table, or JSON message
 * An evaluator -- parser or software validator

 Here's how it works at an abstract level.